Implant Supported Dentures Gladstone, MO

 Q. Does this procedure hurt?

 A. No, when you visit our office, we will provide you with any necessary sedation.
-At Gladstone Family Dental Group, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.
+At Gladstone Family Dental And Implants, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.

 Q. What are mini-implants?